 Energy labels can help you decide which washing machines, dishwashers, fridges and freezers to purchase, based on the amount of energy they use.

 This will include typical use and also periods when an appliance is on standby.
+Some appliances with a higher energy rating may be more expensive to purchase, but could save significant money over time.

 As well as choosing the right appliance, the way in which you use them will have an impact on your running costs.
 When washing clothes, you can save energy by washing at lower temperatures; washing clothes at 30°C instead of a higher temperature can use around 40% less electricity.
-Always try to wash a full load, and where you can't, then use a half load or economy programme instead.
+Always try to wash a full load, and where you can't, then use a half load or economy programme where possible.
 Your dishwasher may also have an economy programme, or similar, which will help to reduce costs.
+When cooking, look for cost effective ways to reduce your energy cost e.g. by investing in a slow cooker or air fryer.